 but WITHOUT ANY WARRANTY; without even the implied warranty of

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the

 You should have received a copy of the Reproducible Research

 Software License along with this program.
 If not, see

-<http://planets.ucf.edu/resources/reproducible/>.
+<http://planets.ucf.edu/resources/reproducible-research/>.
 The license’s

 preamble explains the situation, concepts, and reasons surrounding